MikeMaitoza/MikeMaitoza/README.md

 - 👋 Hi, I’m @MikeMaitoza
-- 👀 I’m interested in Python/Django development, iOS Development, and Web App Development with AI.
-- 🌱 I’m currently learning best practices for SwiftUI and Swift Mobile and Web App Development.
-- 💞️ I’m looking to collaborate on all things code, coffee, music, and the arts!
+- 👀 I build AI-driven Python SaaS apps, often collaborating with another agentic creator.
+- 🌱 When I'm not coding, I'm composing music -- blending logic with creativity.
+- 💞️ I'm an imperfect follower of Jesus, walking in faith with humility, outside the noise of rigid labels.
+- ✨Always learning, experimenting, and sharing what I build.
 - 📫 How to reach me: mikemaitoza@outlook.com

 <!---